-The Master of Science consists of 32 credit hours.
-Each program shares a common core and includes 2 hours of graduate level internship experience.
-Students that have significant aviation commercial/industrial experience may request a substitution of this requirement from the chair of the Department of Aviation Science.
+The Master of Science consists of 30 credit hours of coursework, a common core.
 The MS in Aviation is a non-thesis program, and all courses are online.
 Aviation MS students must pass a comprehensive oral examination during their final academic term.